 Download our FREE smartphone app today!

-Our enrichment programme offers a broad and interesting variety of activities before and after school including table tennis, sing out, football, STEM (Science, Technology, Engineering, Maths), photography, drama and non-contact boxing.
-These activities extend and develop what students study during the day and provide opportunities for them to make accelerated progress and learn about new, more challenging concepts.
+Our enrichment programme offers a broad and interesting variety of activities.
+They aim to extend and develop what students study during the day and provide opportunities for them to make accelerated progress and learn about new, more challenging concepts.

 We also offer a huge range of visits and trips as well as the opportunity to take part in performances and productions.

 The Harris Experience is a programme for the most able secondary school students across the Harris Federation.
 It broadens students’ cultural and academic experiences to give them outstanding preparation for some of the country’s top universities, including Oxford and Cambridge.